TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/Label.rst

    :Scope: Display

-   If set, then the :ref:`label_alt <ctrl-reference-label-alt>` fields are always shown in the title separated by comma.
+   If set, then the :ref:`label <ctrl-reference-label>` field and the :ref:`label_alt <ctrl-reference-label-alt>` fields are shown in the title separated by comma.

    .. note::
       :ref:`label_userFunc <ctrl-reference-label-userfunc>` overrides this property.